WordPress/gutenberg/docs/how-to-guides/block-tutorial/applying-styles-with-stylesheets.md

 Use the `editorStyle` property to a CSS file you want to load in the editor view, and use the `style` property for a CSS file you want to load on the frontend when the block is used.

+It is worth noting that, if the editor content is iframed, both of these will load in the iframe. `editorStyle` will also load outside the iframe, so it can be used for editor content as well as UI.

 For example:

 ```json